Tiergan Vashir

 • House Lord: Khakeji - The Traveler.
 Loosely associated with Oschon the Wanderer, God of Vagrants.
 They/Them

 • Khakeji is a boisterous, cheerful, curious, sometimes capricious being represented by the Starry, Many-Winged, Migrating Bird and attended by foxes.
-The Ashir often associate them with the present, open-mindedness, expanding horizons, travel, communication, navigation, the stars, and embracing new experiences.
+The Ashir often associate them with the present, open-mindedness, expanding horizons, travel, navigation, the stars, and embracing new experiences.
 Known to be friendly with Muroha the Creator, sharing a love of music and tales.
 Traveling bards of the Ashir would most likely revere both spirits.

 House of the Crescent